Atletico Madrid president gives mixed messages over Joao Felix's future

 He is quoted as saying by Mundo Deportivo: "Unless you say otherwise, his destination continues to be Atletico Madrid.
 He is an Atletico Madrid player, he has a long contract.

-Atleti head coach Diego Simeone's position has been called into question this season, but Cerezo is in no doubt he remains the right man for the job.
+Atleti manager Diego Simeone's position has been called into question this season, but Cerezo is in no doubt he remains the right man for the job.

 "Simeone is a great coach, he is ideal for Atletico Madrid," he said.
 "We will be with him here until he decides."